 How to see Thai elephants

-- Audley Travel offers tailor-made trips to Thailand.
+Audley Travel offers tailor-made trips to Thailand.
 A nine-day itinerary costs from £2,785.
-Find out more.

-- Naturetrek offers a 10-day tour of Thailand that costs from £2,795.
-Find out more.
+NatureTrek offers a ten-day tour of Thailand that costs from £2,795.

 Richard Eccleston is the art editor of BBC Wildlife Magazine.
 He visited Thailand and Elephant Valley courtesy of Audley Travel and EVA Air.